About USA Baseball

 The USA Baseball Women's National Team was established in 2004, when an 18-player team was chosen following open tryouts across the nation.
 The team went on to capture the gold medal in the first-ever International Baseball Federation (IBAF) Women's World Cup in Edmonton, Canada.
 Team USA repeated as world champions in 2006 in Taiwan before taking home the bronze medal at the 2008 and 2010 IBAF Women's World Cup.

-In 2012 and 2014, the Women's National Team won the silver medal at the World Baseball Softball Confederation (WBSC) Women's Baseball World Cup in Edmonton, Canada and Miyazaki, Japan, respectively.
+In 2012 and 2014, the Women's National Team won silver medals at the World Baseball Softball Confederation (WBSC) Women's Baseball World Cup in Edmonton, Canada and Miyazaki, Japan, respectively.
 The 2015 Women's National Team competed in the Toronto 2015 Pan American Games and claimed gold, defeating Canada 11-3 to the championship.

 Most recently, the Women's National Team claimed its first gold medal since 2015 at the 2019 COPABE Women's Pan-American Championships.
 The team went undefeated en route to the championship, outscoring opponents 124-20 while holding a cumulative .500 batting average and hitting 11 home runs.
 The dominating performance earned the Women's National Team the 2019 USA Baseball Team of the Year Award.
+The Women's National Team returned to World Cup play in 2023 and 2024, sweeping the 2023 Women's Baseball World Cup Group Stage to qualify for the 2024 World Cup Finals, where it finished with a silver medal.

 When not competing in the World Cup, the Women's National Team hosts a Women's National Team Development Program.
 It also helps to lead youth clinics and works to grow the game of baseball among women in the U.S. in part through Major League Baseball and USA Baseball's joint girls’ baseball development opportunities, created to foster the next generation of female baseball players in the United States, including the Girls Breakthrough Series and Development Camp, the MLB GRIT Invitational and the Trailblazer Series.